tfsaggregator/aggregator-docs/content/using/objects-reference/self-object.md

     child.AddWorkItemLink(parent, WorkItemImplementationBase.ParentRelationship);
 }
 ```
-You can use the pre-defined `WorkItemImplementationBase.ChildRelationship` and `WorkItemImplementationBase.ParentRelationship`.
+You can use the pre-defined `WorkItemImplementationBase.ChildRelationship` and `WorkItemImplementationBase.ParentRelationship` for the name.

 > Be careful to use the Immutable name of a Link Type, e.g. `System.LinkTypes.Hierarchy-Reverse`.

 ## AddHyperlink method
-Add an hyperlink to an URL.
+Add an hyperlink to an URL, with an optional comment.
 ```
 self.AddHyperlink("https://github.com/tfsaggregator/tfsaggregator", "Automatically added");
 ```